Engine fuel supply was cut just before Air India jet crash, preliminary report says

 By Alexandra Skores, Aaron Cooper and Hira Humayun, CNN

-(CNN) — India’s Aircraft Accident Investigation bureau has released a preliminary report on the Air India flight that crashed in June, showing the fuel to the engines was cut off.
+(CNN) — A cut in the fuel supply to the engines caused last month’s Air India crash that killed 260 people, a preliminary report has found.

-The London-bound plane had barely left the runway at Ahmedabad airport before it careened back to earth.
+The London-bound plane had barely left the runway at Ahmedabad airport when it hurtled back to earth.
 Everyone on board was killed, except for one passenger.

-According to the report obtained by CNN, the fuel control switches in the cockpit of the Boeing 787 Dreamliner had been flipped, starving the engines of fuel.
+According to the report by India’s Aircraft Accident Investigation Bureau, obtained by CNN, the fuel control switches in the cockpit of the Boeing 787 Dreamliner had been flipped, starving the engines of fuel.
+The report does not say whether the control switches were flipped by a person or in another way.

-Investigators were able to get data out of the black boxes, including 49 hours of flight data and two hours of cockpit audio, including the crash.
+Investigators were able to get data out of the plane’s “black box” recorders, including 49 hours of flight data and two hours of cockpit audio, including from the crash.

 The aircraft had reached an airspeed of 180 knots when both engines’ fuel cutoff switches were “transitioned from RUN to CUTOFF position one after another with a time gap of 01 sec,” according to the report.